CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/quality-control/test-protocols/quality-plan.md

 ## Business Impact

 The ISO 2859-1 standard includes tables with statistical data that determine the number of samples to test in a batch (whether received from production or purchased), based on factors such as batch size, inspection severity, and the Business Partner’s rating.
 For example, for a batch of 10,000 units, the norm may specify ten samples, with at least eight passing the Quality Control Test for the entire batch to be accepted.
-The Quality Plan set up in ProcessForce directly influences the Quality Control Test Pools.
+The Quality Plan set up in CompuTec ProcessForce directly influences the Quality Control Test Pools.

 ## Quality Plan Preparation